Foloso/MixSimulator/README.md

 The primary objective of the simulator is to study the relevance of an energy mix connected to each Inter-connected Grid through the coefficient of usage of each unit in the production cost.

 # Requirements
-MixSimulator is written in Python 3.6 and requires the following Python packages : nevergrad, typing, numpy, pandas.
+MixSimulator is written in Python 3.6 and requires the following Python packages : nevergrad, typing, numpy, pandas and matplotlib. (make sure you have those packages)

 # How to run
 As MixSimulator is a python package, it can be called and used as we can see in main.py.